Pryor Junior High Takes Top Prize In National PE Competition Using The Spirit System

 William Knapp was first in the Most Time Spent in MVPA category for the boys.
 Cameron Baig took second place.
 Eve Williams finished in first place for the girls.

-Each national champion will receive a $125 gift certificate from Adidas.
+Each national champion will receive a $125 gift certificate.
 Runners-up will receive a $50 certificate.

 The school finished in second place overall behind OU in time spent using the system and will receive a Sand Bell Package as the runner-up.
 Pryor also finished in ninth place in time spent in MVPA.